[DISCUSS] Foo Proposal

 The Mentors accompany the podling for all phases that lead to graduation as a top-level project.

-The proposal needs to include a number of standard sections, see the TODO template link.
+The proposal needs to include several standard sections, see the podling proposal template.

-Prior proposals are kept on the Incubator wiki and can be consulted as examples, keeping in mind that the proposal template mentioned above is the current reference for new proposals.
+Prior proposals are kept on the Incubator wiki.
+They can be consulted as examples, keeping in mind that the proposal template mentioned above is the current reference for new proposals.

 Once the proposal is ready, the podling representatives send it to the firstname.lastname@example.org list for discussions, with a subject line like